SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    Apply this attribute to enable members to be looked up by name at runtime.
-   In an explicit member expression, if there is no corresponding declaration for the named member, the expression is understood as call to the type's ``subscript(dynamicMemberLookup:)`` subscript, passing a string literal that contains the member's name as the argument.
+   In an explicit member expression, if there is no corresponding declaration for the named member, the expression is understood as a call to the type's ``subscript(dynamicMemberLookup:)`` subscript, passing a string literal that contains the member's name as the argument.
    The subscript's parameter type can be any type